SpektraSystems/Azure-Partner-Quickstarts-Guide/README.md

 *	Rejected
 Partner may have to modify the solution idea, if so recommended by Microsoft.
 Once Quickstart idea is approved, Kick-off meeting will be scheduled to discuss the solution aspects and timelines for go-live of Quickstart.

-### C.	Template Development, Testing & Documentation
+### 3.C: Template Development, Testing & Documentation
 After acceptance of the Quickstart idea, Partner may start to develop the Quickstart solution.
 Partner should follow below instructions:
 * Understand and follow <!-- TOC -->[Solution Design Consideration](#quickstart-technical-solution-best-practices)<!-- /TOC --> best practices available in this document.
 * Understand and follow <!-- TOC -->[template development checklist](#template-development-checklist)<!-- /TOC --> available in this document.